-I had the privilege to have started my dance career studying Flamenco, Spanish regional dances and Spanish classical ballet - also known as Escuela Bolera - with the charismatic dancer and choreographer Celia Neves.
-A highly acclaimed artist in Spain, Mrs Neves came to Portugal by marriage, and opened a semi-professional dance school in Lisbon: the Escuela de Ballet Clássico Espanhol Celia Neves.
-She was a pioneer introducing the art of Flamenco in Portugal and received several awards for her devotion and contribution to the development of this cultural expression.
+I started my dance career studying Flamenco, Spanish regional dances and Spanish classical ballet - also known as Escuela Bolera - with the charismatic dancer and choreographer Celia Neves.
+A highly acclaimed artist in Spain, Mrs Neves came to Portugal by marriage, and opened a semi-professional dance school in Lisbon: the "Escuela de Ballet Clássico Espanhol Celia Neves".
+She was a pioneer in introducing the art of Flamenco in Portugal and received several awards for her devotion and contribution to the development of this cultural expression.

 I was lucky enough to have been able to learn flamenco with many other great artists, such as Carlos Benavides, Salvador Martínez, Antoñete, Doña Ana, Keren Jacobi, Rina Garavelli, Isabel Quintero in Spain, Italy and Portugal - and more recently with my colleague in the Pálinka Company, Sofia Abraços.